Lawyer Autonomy and You're Not the Boss of Me-ism

 1. Identify what it means to be a partner of your firm.
 While it may sound new agey, this is about establishing a clear code of conduct for the business.
 It’s critical for the business owners to declare the behaviors they expect of each other and how they’ll hold themselves accountable.
 It’s not enough to post the values on the wall.
 It’s important for the owners to live these values every day, from the top down, without exception.

 3. Review and update the partner compensation plan.
 If partners have the choice between acting in their own self-interest or doing what’s right for the firm, then management hasn’t done its job.
 It’s the responsibility of management to align what’s good for the partner with what’s good for the partnership.
 Many of the individual behaviors cited above happen because the compensation plan specifically rewards them.
-Many of those implicated aren’t bad actors; they’re just doing what management must believe is important.
+Many of those implicated aren’t bad actors; they’re just doing what management must believe is important, since the compensation plan and/or operating agreement allow it.
 Management must remove choices by aligning partner rewards with the firm’s strategic priorities.

 Many law firms were already facing an uncertain future before the recent and existential threats of a global pandemic and looming recession.
 In uncertain times, leaders must take bold action.
 Let’s get started.